 Interested in joining or presenting a topic at a future meeting?
 Complete our sign-up form.
 Feel free to share this invitation with colleagues who might be interested.

-Course Coordinators Community
+On Hiatus: Course Coordinators Community

 The Course Coordinators Community connects course coordinators from across the Eberly College of Science to share strategies, resources, and support.
 Meetings are flexible and shaped by your interests and needs.
 Recent topics have included using AI for grading, building assessment expertise within departments, designing accessible course materials, and navigating new university accessibility requirements.
 The group also discusses ways to improve communication pipelines, strategies for sharing accessible resources, and knocking down siloes.